 Most diabetes situations have possible solutions.
 Good solutions need to fit the individual people who have the problem, and that may require some creativity.
-Fortunately, effective problem-solving is a skill that can be learned.
+Fortunately, effective problem solving is a skill that can be learned.
 The most effective learning happens when people work together to solve real problems.
-This recording will give you a few basic ideas to help you get started.

 When you approach a diabetes problem, the situation usually does not respond to methods you used before.
 You will need to be willing to try something different, perhaps something brand-new to you.
 You need to believe that the problem can be solved somehow, or at least improved.
 A positive attitude will help you explore possibilities, think of creative solutions, and be willing to try new ways of doing things.

 Finding information about diabetes self-management

 Many diabetes problems can be helped by having more information about diabetes self-management, or how people can manage their own diabetes.
 There are many sources of information to help you solve diabetes problems.

 If you have internet access, you might want to begin looking for information there.
 You can find reliable information about diabetes management by searching on reputable websites:

 - The Mayo Clinic diabetes information

 - NIH National Institute of Diabetes and Digestive and Kidney Diseases